tidy-finance/website/docs/51_constrained_optimization_and_backtesting.md

 ## Data preparation

 We start by loading the required data from our `SQLite`-database introduced in chapter 2.
-For simplicity, we restrict our investment universe to the monthly Fama-French industry portfolio returns in the following application. \index{Data!Industry Returns}
+For simplicity, we restrict our investment universe to the monthly Fama-French industry portfolio returns in the following application. \index{Data!Industry portfolios}

 ```r